SwiftedMind/Queryable/README.md

 import Queryable

 struct ContentView: View {
+  // Since we don't need to provide data with the confirmation, we pass `Void` as the Input.
+  // The Result type should be a Bool.
   @Queryable<Void, Bool> var buttonConfirmation

   var body: some View {
     Button("Commit") {
       confirm()
     }
-    .queryableAlert( // special alert whose presentation is controller by a Queryable
+    .queryableAlert( // Special alert modifier whose presentation is controller by a Queryable
       controlledBy: buttonConfirmation,
       title: "Do you really want to do this?"
       ) { item, query in